pegulabs/terms/alumnifire_terms.md

 in consideration of the Service.
 The Service Fee is calculated based on a percentage of Exchange Fees collected on your behalf, and listed directly on the Service.
-When you complete an Exchange, we calculate the Exchange Fee and Service Fee, collect the Exchange Fee from the Client, deduct the applicable Service Fee, and remit the balance of the Exchange Fee to you via a third party payments provider, ACH transfer (automated clearing house) or such other payment methods as may be listed on the Site or via the App, in U.S. dollars.
+When you complete an Exchange, we calculate the Exchange Fee and Service Fee, collect the Exchange Fee, deduct the applicable Service Fee, and remit the balance of the Exchange Fee to you via a third party payments provider, ACH transfer (automated clearing house) or such other payment methods as may be listed on the Site or via the App, in U.S. dollars.
 Except as otherwise provided